MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reports-troubleshooting.md

 ## Reporting exceptions

-In the following table, we list some common report exceptions and suggestions to how to fix them.
+In the following table, we list some common report exceptions thrown by the [!INCLUDE[prod_short](includes/prod_short.md)] server and suggestions to how to fix them.

 The different exceptions in the table are grouped by severity
 * **Error** (this is likely an error in the report or the code around the report invocation).